Mutant Madness1 of 12

 Probably the two biggest tragedies that occurred as part of the “Dark Phoenix Saga” were the destruction of an entire solar system at the hands of an unhinged, cosmic powered Jean Grey, and her eventual death after her trial by the Shi’Ar.

 As with many dead mutants, Jean returned from the dead, for a while at least.
+She has since died and returned again.
 Fitting for a Phoenix, after all.

 Though they initially used their incredible power for good, their intentions to remake the world quickly became clear, leading to numerous large scale conflicts with the Avengers.
 This lead to the destruction of Wakanda by Namor, the divorce of Black Panther and Storm, and – for many mutants – the death of the X-Men’s dream.